w3c/webextensions/proposals/dark_mode_extension_icons.md

 1. If `icon_variants` contains an icon group with matching conditions, the icon (s) specified in the first matching icon group based on insertion order will be used.
 The other icon groups after that match will be ignored.
-1. If there is more than one matching icon object, any without `color_scheme` will be applied to every possible color scheme.
-Therefore, a subsequent matching icon object with a `color_scheme` will not be used.
+1. If there is more than one matching icon object, any without `color_schemes` will be applied to every possible color scheme.
+Therefore, a subsequent matching icon object with a `color_schemes` will not be used.
-1. Incorrectly typed `color_scheme` values will be ignored, with an optional warning.
-For example, `color_scheme: ["unknown"]` will be treated as an empty array.
+1. Incorrectly typed `color_schemes` values will be ignored, with an optional warning.
+For example, `color_schemes: ["unknown"]` will be treated as an empty array.
 An empty array means the browser should mark the icon group as invalid and ignore it.
 1. If only one icon object is defined with a specific color scheme, that icon